Intervention Police (Hungary): Duties and operations

-The Hungarian Intervention Police is a organized and trained in a military manner.
+The Hungarian Intervention Police is an organized and trained in a military manner.
 Its motto is: “Unity, Loyalty, Honor”.
 Its predecessor organization was the Ministry of the Interior Troops.

 The Emergency Police is used to secure mass events, demonstrations, football matches, concerts and to reinforce police units.
 All police forces around the world have specially trained emergency police units.
 The task of the Emergency Police is to protect public order and maintain public safety, protect those present at mass events, disperse demonstrations that have turned violent if necessary, and remove persons committing unlawful acts from the crowd.

 Members of emergency police units are usually equipped with special body protection clothing, such as a protective helmet, plastic shield, body protection suit, tonfa and sword blade.
 The members of the Emergency Police can be recognized by their deployment (practice) uniforms and the color of their vehicles:

 They do not wear a flat cap.
 Their deployment pilot cap is burgundy they wear a burgundy armband on their left upper arm, on the back of their outerwear, the inscription "KÉSZENLÉTI RENDORSÉG" can be read above the inscription "POLICE" and their vehicles are painted silver metallic instead of white.
 The Budapest barracks of the Emergency Police have approximately four to five hundred police officers who can be immediately deployed as riot police, which is why the organization is particularly effective as an emergency police force in the capital.
 There are also barracks in larger cities (Miskolc, Nyírbátor, Debrecen, Orosháza, Szeged, Kiskunhalas, Pécs, Kaposvár, Szombathely and Győr).

 The unit's commander is Major General Dr. Csaba Tarcsa.

 As of 1 September 2012, the National Investigation Bureau continues to operate as a directorate of the Emergency Police, and the commander of the Emergency Police has become the national deputy chief of police.